YinJC/uk-tex-faq/FAQ-labelformat.md

----
-layout: page
-title: How to change the format of labels
+# How to change the format of labels
----

 By default, when a label is created, it takes on the appearance of the counter labelled, so the label appears as